wordofwarning/wordofwarning.org/current/2016-springsummer/igorandmoreno/index.md

 Age advisory: TBC.
 With no interval, the show lasts approximately 1 hour.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
-There are two people in this dance performance, but it is not just about them.<br>It is about all of us.<br>It is about the secret lives we all possess when we are close to others.<br>It is about those moments – between coffee and dancing – when harmony abandons us and all we have left is the desire to scream.<br>It is a performance and place to imagine how things might be other than the way they are.
-It is a simple room for all our tomorrows.
+There are two people in this dance performance, but it is not just about them.<br>It is about all of us.<br>It is about the secret lives we all possess when we are close to others.<br>It is about those moments – between coffee and dancing – when harmony abandons us and all we have left is the desire to scream.<br>It is a performance and place to imagine how things might be other than the way they are.<br>It is a simple room for all our tomorrows.

 #### Who are they?
 Igor Urzelai and Moreno Solinas are two London-based dance artists.
 They started creating stage works collaboratively in 2007, co-founding ‘BLOOM! dance collective’ in 2009 and ‘Igor and Moreno’ in 2012.